Government of the Ming dynasty: Offices of the Imperial Household

 One of the most effective means of controlling subjects was through the secret service, initially based in the Eastern Depot and later in the Western Depot.
+(Note: The Eastern Depot, established in 1420 by the Yongle Emperor, and its later counterpart, the Western Depot, established in 1477 by the Chenghua Emperor, were eunuch-controlled secret police organizations responsible for surveillance, investigating political offenses, and enforcing imperial authority.)
 This secret service was directly subordinated to the Directorate of Ceremonial, which represented a significant power center during the Ming period.
 Over time, the eunuch in charge of the Directorate of Ceremonial gained the position of chief of the palace staff and almost dictatorial power in the empire.

 While the majority of the palace staff consisted of eunuchs and women, there was also a group of officials in the Seal Office who worked alongside the eunuchs to maintain and preserve seals and seal implements.
 Other palace officials were responsible for overseeing the affairs of the imperial princes.
 The emperor chose and supported the palace staff, both eunuchs and officials, who were collectively known as the "inner court".
 This was in contrast to the "outer court", which consisted of the Six Ministries, the Censorate, and other authorities.